bh679/GGJ23/README.md

 Script Update Consent
  - Yes, for these and other files that might be found later.
- - Although yes - for these files might be safer.

 2 - Get Private Keys
 Make sure you have the Photon Ap ID in the